knative/docs/docs/install/serving/install-serving-with-yaml.md

             Save this to use in the following [Configure DNS](#configure-dns) section.

 !!! info
-    You can also use other ingress implementations provdied.
-See [Unofficial Ingress Implementations](../ingress-implementations).
+    You can also use other ingress implementations provided.
+See [unofficial ingress implementations](../ingress-implementations).

 ## Verify the installation